We are currently experiencing high call volumes with longer than usual wait times. We appreciate your patience!

 Australia & New Zealand

 Central & South America

 View All Destinations

 Anchor & Reporter

-From Viking longboats to coastal cities, experience Norway’s dramatic scenery and unique culture.
-Arrive in Oslo and tour the city with a local guide.
-Explore the open-air museum, Maihaugen, cruise scenic Geirangerfjord by ferry, feel the beauty of Briksdal Glacier by Troll Car, and ride the Loen Skylift to the top of Mount Hoven.
-Enjoy a beautiful ferry ride along Norway’s longest inlet, the Sognefjord, then board the Flamsbana Railway on a breathtaking journey featuring towering mountains, plummeting waterfalls, and lush valleys.
-Tour Bergen and visit composer Edvard Grieg’s museum, Troldhaugen, before riding up the funicular railway to Mount Fløyen for spectacular panoramic views of Bergen and a delightful Farewell Dinner.
+From Viking longboats to coastal cities, experience Norway’s dramatic landscapes and unique culture.
+Embark on a guided tour in Oslo to witness the charming architecture and blend of traditional Scandinavian culture with modern influences.
+Visit the open-air museum, Maihaugen, relax on a scenic ferry ride through Geirangerfjord, explore the beauty of Briksdal Glacier by Troll Car, and ride the Loen Skylift to the top of Mount Hoven.
+Enjoy a picturesque cruise along Norway’s longest inlet, the Sognefjord, then board the Flam Railway for a breathtaking journey featuring towering mountains, plummeting waterfalls, and lush valleys.
+Tour Bergen and visit composer Edvard Grieg’s living museum, Troldhaugen, before dining with a local Norwegian family at their historic farm.
+As a final farewell to Norway, take the funicular railway up Mount Floyen for spectacular panoramic views.

 You can earn a $100 Travel Show Credit good for your next trip with Holiday Vacations by simply clicking the photo to watch the online travel show!
 The show is about 10 minutes long and at the end, you'll have the ability to submit your contact information and receive a travel credit which can be applied to this or any Holiday Vacations tour.
 Get started now!